mattbat131/VideoSpy/README.md

 ===========
 Algorithm should deal with:
                      Likes On A Video ------ Youtubes
-                     + and - Comments On A Video ----- Youtubes
+                     //+ and - Comments On A Video ----- Youtubes
+                     Analytics Of A Video --------- Youtube
+                                          Time spent watching
+                                          Etc.....
+                     Analytics Of A Video --------- Client Side Time spent watching
+                                          Etc......
                      Up and Downvote of Video ------- Client Side Tags of video ------- Youtubes
                      Genre/Youtuber Name/Word ------ Client Side